ChatSift/chatsift/packages/core/src/cache/README.md

 # cache

-This is where we deal with caching.
+This is where we deal with Discord data caching.
 A couple of things to note:

 - we use our own encoding format for cache to make encoding/decoding and space usage as efficient as possible.
   Refer to the [`binary-encoding` directory](../binary-encoding)